Skip to main content

 Eggplant & Zucchini Gnocchi

 It had been a while—three months, give or take.
-I’d stopped developing and testing recipes for a handful of reasons: a hectic schedule, a lack of motivation… and, honestly, a drought of inspiration.
+I’d stopped developing and testing recipes for a handful of reasons: a hectic schedule, a lack of motivation… And, honestly, a drought of inspiration.
 I flipped through cookbooks, hoping for a spark, but the truth was, I had almost stopped cooking altogether.

 One weekend, I wandered through the Hollywood Farmers' Market and picked up two tiny treasures: a baby eggplant and a baby zucchini.